- How is lymphoma of the skin treated?

 - Total skin electron beam therapy (TSEBT) if MF covers most of the skin

-In some cases, more than one type of skin-directed treatment may be used.
+Sometimes more than one type of skin-directed treatment is used.

-Systemic (whole-body) treatments: Mycosis fungoides may remain localized to the skin for many years.
-However, the disease can eventually become more advanced, and patients may need systemic treatments.
+Systemic (whole-body) treatments: Mycosis fungoides might stay limited to the skin for many years.
+But eventually it might spread, and patients may need systemic treatments.

-Several types of therapy may be used, such as:
+Several types of treatment can be used, such as:

 - Retinoids (taken by mouth)